hypo69/hypo/pytest/gemini - set 1/en/suppliers/aliexpress/api/models/languages.md

 **Crucial Considerations:**

 * **No Function to Test**: The original code provided doesn't have any methods or functions that could be tested.
 This significantly limited the scope of potential test cases.
 If a function existed, that's what the test cases would have focused on verifying.
 * **Meaningful Assertions**: The original test had no assertion.
-The example demonstrates a test case that verifies if each constant is a string, which is very basic but essential.
+The example demonStartes a test case that verifies if each constant is a string, which is very basic but essential.
 More complex tests might involve verifying that these constants are used consistently elsewhere in the code.
 * **Robustness and Edge Cases**: With only constants, edge cases and exception handling are not relevant for this simplified class.
 * **Importing the Class:** The code snippet has to be available in the current environment when testing to run the tests.
 In a real-world scenario, you would import `Language` from its module using the correct path.

-**Example with a hypothetical function (Illustrative):**
+**Example with a hypothetical function (IlluStartive):**

 If the `Language` class were part of a larger module with a function like this: